Achiaga/open-website-builder/README.md

 Env
 --------------

-- Ask team lead for the keys
+- Ask team lead for the keys.

 - Add them on the root of the project under env.local